influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/tokens/_index.md

 All read and write actions performed against time series data in your InfluxDB Cloud Dedicated cluster must be authorized using a token.
-Administrative actions such as managing tokens and databases are authorized using **Auth0** tokens, which allow clients, such as the `influxctl` CLI, to perform administrative actions.
+Administrative actions such as managing tokens and databases are authorized using **management tokens** issued by **Auth0**.
+Management tokens allow clients, such as the `influxctl` CLI, to perform administrative actions.

 {{% note %}}
 #### Store secure tokens in a secret store